m-inh/hacktoberfest-cutiest-pet/README.md

 - If you have only 1 image: `<your_pet_name>-<your_name>.<jpg|jpeg|png|...>`, eg: `bi-minh_nguyen.png` (bi is my pet's name, minh_nguyen is my name)
 - If you have another image: `<your_pet_name>-<your_name>_<ordinal_number>.<jpg|jpeg|png|...>`, eg: `bi-minh_nguyen_1.png`, `bi-minh_nguyen_2.png`

 2.2.
-Write your pet's name in `Vote for cutiest pet` section in `README.md`
+Write your pet's name and insert his/her image in `Vote for cutiest pet` section in `README.md`

 3. Vote for cutiest pet: Sign your name below pet you love in `Vote for cutiest pet` section in `README.md` (you can vote more than 1 pet)